Consensys/mythril/README.md

 Mythril detects a range of [security issues](security_checks.md), including integer underflows, owner-overwrite-to-Ether-withdrawal, and others.
 However, the analysis will not detect business logic issues and is not equivalent to formal verification.

-### Analyzing a Truffle project

-[Truffle Suite](http://truffleframework.com) is a popular development framework for Ethereum.
-To analyze the smart contracts in a Truffle project, change in the project root directory and make run `truffle compile` followed by `myth --truffle`.

 ### Analyzing Solidity code

 In order to work with Solidity source code files, the [solc command line compiler](http://solidity.readthedocs.io/en/develop/using-the-compiler.html) needs to be installed and in path.
 You can then provide the source file(s) as positional arguments, e.g.: